Paink64/HPC-AI-Resources/Personal-Computer-Data-Exploration.md

 # 📊 Data Exploration & Management 🗂️

-Welcome to the next step of your AI journey! 🚀 In this section, you’ll learn how to **explore and manage data** using **Jupyter Notebooks**.
+Welcome to the next workshop of your AI journey! 🚀 In this workshop, you’ll learn how to **explore and manage data** using **Jupyter Notebooks**.
 Data is the foundation of AI, and understanding how to work with it is a key skill.
 Let’s dive in! 🌊

 ---